capcodigital/team-course/documentation/node/CI_CD_Pipeline.md

 ## Task

-The task is to setup the CircleCI continuous integration tool to automatically build the java application.
+The task is to setup the CircleCI continuous integration tool to automatically build the Node.js application.

 -   Browse to circleci.com and login with your github account.
 -   Give access to your account and setup the project which you added to git in the previous task.